Blackbody thermodynamics in the presence of Casimir's effect: Introduction

 Statistical mechanics is plenty of counter-intuitive phenomena.
 A well known is the zero point pressure (pressure $P$ as temperature $T\rightarrow 0$) of an ideal Fermi gas with $N$ molecules of mass $m$ in a volume $V$ \cite{hua87}.
 The corresponding equation of state is given by (along the text, the fundamental constants $k$, $\hbar$ and $c$ have the usual meaning)

 where $\epsilon_{F}:=(\hbar^{2}/2m)(6\pi^{2}N/V)^{2/3}$ is the Fermi energy.
 We can immediately see from eq. (\ref{p0}) that $P$ is non vanishing even at absolute zero of temperature.

 Although not that often introduced in the context of thermal physics, the Casimir effect is another example of counter-intuitive phenomena \cite{cas48}, which fits nicely in the framework of statistical mechanics \cite{lif56,meh67,bro69,bal78,sch78,amb83,mit00}.
 The usual setup consists of two large perfect conductor neutral plates facing each other at a distance $d$.
-As we will see in detail later in the text, as the absolute zero of temperature $T$ is approached, the perpendicular pressure between the plates behaves as
+As we will see in detail later in the text, as the absolute zero of temperature $T$ is approached, and if contributions from outside the setup are negligible, the perpendicular pressure between the plates behaves as

 where ellipses denotes exponential small corrections that drop to zero as $T\rightarrow 0$.
 Likewise the pressure in eq. (\ref{p0}), the ``Casimir pressure'' in eq. (\ref{p1}) does not vanish at the absolute zero of temperature.
 Still more surprising, the non vanishing eq. (\ref{p1}) is not a consequence of particles hitting the plates, but it is due to the very presence of the perfect conductor plates which cannot be ignored at this regime of temperature.
 Moreover, the negativeness of eq. (\ref{p1}) indicates that the plates are attracted to each other, and that seems to be a very unusual behavior for the walls of a cavity containing blackbody radiation.